josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🎶_police_the_vibes.md

-# 👾 PREVENT as Vibes Policing
+# 🎶 Police The Vibes!
 **First created:** 2025-11-18 | **Last updated:** 2025-12-09
 *How a counter-terrorism duty drifted into mood interpretation, tone surveillance, and behaviour dampening.*